Learn / Elite Recovery: How Social Status Affects Substance Use Disorders

 Many rehabs offer individualized treatment.
 These programs may be personalized in a number of ways, giving clients a great deal of control over their own recovery processes.
 For example, you may be able to decide what type of therapy you participate in, how much access you have to technology, and how long you spend in residence.

 Clients at Mercui Recovery, for example, are housed in “private luxury accommodations in a natural wilderness environment.”
 This rehab boasts five-star service, offering clinical therapy, business coaching, massage, and infrared sauna therapy, among many other modalities.
-By serving only one client at a time, they offer utmost discretion and highly personalized care.
+By serving only one client at a time, they offer the utmost discretion and highly personalized care.

 High-level executives may have difficulty leaving work to attend rehab.
 To accommodate their needs, some programs allow you to work remotely while you’re in residence.
 Orenda at Futures, for instance, provides executive clients with a private workspace during their stay.